josefsbreakfast/Polaris-Protocol/Disruption_Kit/Field_Logs/20251206_more_cluster_drag.md

 i don't want to fucking leave my country.

-if i do emigrate, it's not going to be to prop up an apartheid.
+if i do emigrate, it's not going to be to prop up a dying apartheid.

 it is as if any agency at all makes me a bad person, which us clearly made-up horseshit belonging to minds which should be completely uninvolved in my life and my business.